-No one ever wants to find water leaking from their ceiling.
-Whether you are home when the leak starts or come home to it, it is important that you take immediate action to avoid further damage to your home.
+When you’ve had a long day, the last thing you want is to come home and find water leaking from their ceiling.
+No matter when the leak is discovered, it is important that you take immediate action to avoid further damage to your home.
 Here are things to look for and what you can do if you have a leak through your ceiling.

 Observation is Key

 Observation is the biggest thing you can do to help your plumber find the leak.
 You may have a huge, major water leak which can be easily spotted.
-If the water leak in your ceiling is large you will find water leaking through the ceiling onto the floor or even a visible hole where water can come through.
+If the water leak in your ceiling is large you may be able to spot a hole where it is coming from.
 But spotting the source of ceiling water damage can sometimes be difficult.
-For a small ceiling water leak, you may notice slight discoloring spots, mildew, sagging ceiling, drips, or slightly bulging drywall.
+For a small ceiling water leak, you may notice things like slight discoloring spots, mildew, drips, or even a sagging ceiling.

-Once you identify the spot on your ceiling with water damage you should immediately take steps to repair it.
+Once you identify the spot on your ceiling with water damage, it’s time to get on repairing it.
 There are two main reasons why it is so important for you to repair this ASAP.
 Firstly, if water leaked there once, it is likely to leak again or even leak continually.
 If not fixed, it will cause much more damage in the future.
 And secondly, even if water doesn’t leak in that spot of your ceiling again, it may still cause mold and mildew.
 If left unattended, mold can cause harm to your family.

 Identify the Source of the Leak